jj-zhu/jj-zhu.github.io/index.md

 ---
 Hi, this is J.J.
 Zhu.
 I am a postdoctoral researcher at the [Max Planck Institute for Intelligent Systems](http://is.tue.mpg.de/), at the [Empirical Inference](https://ei.is.tuebingen.mpg.de/) Department.

-### Short bio

-I studied mathematics for undergraduate at [Fudan University](https://en.wikipedia.org/wiki/Fudan_University).
-Following that, I received doctoral training in numerical analysis & optimization during my PhD study with *Prof. William Hager* at the University of Florida.
-I am undergoing postdoctoral training in machine learning (with *Prof. Bernhard Schölkopf*) as well as in control (with *Prof. Moritz Diehl*).

 ### Research interests
 + Robust and data-driven optimization
 + Stochastic systems and model predictive control